merlijnkersten/timeslices/README.md

 The best way to test the effect of new timeslices is to add them to the TIMES-CZ model.
 This is quite a labour intensive process, as other statistics also need to be updated.
 Some of this could be automated (using the data available, new scenario files for processes like EXPELCHIGGA and IMPELCHIGA could  be generated) but it would still require careful setting up of the relevant script, running the model, and analysing the model outputs.

 This has not been fully done yet for the proposed season - weekday 1 - daynite group (D) of timeslices, and thus further work is needed to explore the exact impacts on the model of using this new group.
 Currently, on the EUA-revision branch, I have added a new scenario file `CZ_V02-/SuppXLS/Scen_AltTS.xlsx` which incorporates the seaon - weekday 1 - daynite group (D) with a corresponding `CZ_V02-/SuppXLS/Scen_CZ_elcprice_SEK_TSprices_sumbnd_AltTS.xlsx` scenario file which replaces `CZ_V02-/SuppXLS/Scen_CZ_elcprice_SEK_TSprices_sumbnd.xlsx` (and ultimately, `CZ_V02-/SuppXLS/Scen_CZ_elcprice_SEK.xlsx`).
-However, the temporal resolution of other key economic and energy statistics should also be improved to be able to accurately determine the effect of the new timeslices.
+However, the temporal resolution of other key economic and energy statistics should also be improved to be able to accurately determine the effect of the new timeslices (see the appendix).

 As mentioned previously, many other timeslices remain unexplored.
 The data gathered suggests that perhaps the spring and autumn seasonal timeslices could be merged, as for some data points they show very similar means and distributions.
 Alternatively, they could be split and merged; creating an early-Spring/late-Autumn timeslice (capturing the onset/end of Winter) and an late-Spring/early-Autumn timeslice (capturing the onset/end of Summer).
 Furthermore, the current daynite timeslices could be expanded.
 The current definition of 'Night' lasting 12-hours appears to be too broad as the reduced demand does not last for so long, perhaps an alternative to the extended daynite timeslices discussed in this report.
 An alternative definition, extended daynite 3, is given in table 11.